SERVICES

 You should arrange for a veterinary consultation and discussion at least every 6 months so that the veterinary team can become more in-tuned to your dogs' personalities, behaviour, habits and medical status.
 The familiarity will help the team recognise illnesses in your dogs and derive at a diagnostic decision faster.

 Chart to check your dog's body condition score.
-Adapted from Canine and Feline Nutrition, 3rd ed.
+Adapted from WSAVA 2013.

-We recommend that the body condition score of your dog be maintain at about 3-3.5 because we noticed from the statistic of our client-patient group in Singapore that most pet dogs fairs better when there is a little more body reserve.
+We recommend that the body condition score of your dog be maintained at about Score 6 because we noticed from the statistics of our client-patient group in Singapore that most pet dogs fare better when there is a little more body reserve.

 A dog ages faster than a human physiologically.